MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptacquirecontextw.md

 // to attempt to open an existing key container.

 if(CryptAcquireContext(
-   &amp;hCryptProv,               // handle to the CSP
-   UserName,                  // container name
+   &hCryptProv,               // handle to the CSP UserName,                  // container name
    NULL,                      // use the default provider PROV_RSA_FULL,             // provider type